-Because Miami-Dade County is so expansive and populated (it boasts a population of 2.3 million residents), our Miami-Dade government can look a little complicated at first.
-And, admittedly, we don’t have the most simple system of government!
-In this article, we focus on breaking down the Miami-Dade government structure, including why it’s set up the way it is.
+Because Miami-Dade County is so expansive and populated (it boasts a population of 2.3 million residents), the government can look a little complicated at first.
+And, admittedly, it isn't the most simple system of government!
+This article breaks down the Miami-Dade government structure, including why it’s set up the way it is.

 Miami-Dade County is made up of 35 municipalities.
 Some of these municipalities are instantly recognizable: the City of Miami, Miami Beach, North Miami and Coral Gables.
 These municipalities alone comprise a little less than half of the total population of Miami-Dade County and each has the privilege of electing their own mayor.
 While these municipalities boast their own geographical boundaries, they are all also governed by the Miami Dade County Mayor.

 The parts of Miami-Dade County which do not fall under the municipalities are organized into 13 districts.

 Over half (52%) of the Miami-Dade County population can be found in these districts – Additionally, one-third of the county’s landmass is covered by the Everglades.
 Known as the Unincorporated Municipal Service Area (UMSA), if this area were declared a city, it would be the biggest in Florida and one of the largest in the United States.

 The Governing Powers of the Board of Commissioners and the Miami Mayor